aurumbright/note-taker/README.md

 ## Description

 Note Taker can be used to write and save notes.
-This application uses an Express.js back end and saves and retrieves note data from a JSON file.
+This application uses an Express.js back end and saves, retrieves, and deletes note data from a JSON file.

 The application has been deployed to Heroku and can be viewed [here.](https://salty-cliffs-07779.herokuapp.com/)